TomBric/stratux-radar-display/README.md

    3. Reboot and log on to your Stratux as user pi, directory /home/pi
    4. Clone the stratux repository by "git clone https://github.com/TomBric/stratux-radar-display.git"
    3. Execute the configuration skript: "/bin/bash /home/pi/stratux-radar-display/image/configure_radar_on_stratux.sh".
 It will take some time.
-   4. Configure the startup skript "image/stratux-radar.sh": remove the option "-s" and use the corresponding display option with "-d Oled_1in5" or "-d Epaper_3in7"
+   4. Configure the startup skript "image/stratux_radar.sh": Check that the bluetooth option is not specified (no "-b") and use the corresponding display option with "-d Oled_1in5" or "-d Epaper_3in7".
+You can use an simple editor like nano for this: "nano image/stratux_radar.sh".
    5. Reboot stratux.
 If everything if installed correctly, the display software will automatically startup.

 The Oled display uses different GPIO-Pins as the baro-sensor, so there is no conflict.
 Also the e-Paper display can be connected (not the HAT version) with the baro and ahrs sensors in place.